-\begin{proof} Note that (1) follows from Lemma \ref{l:2nd1} by observing that: (i) $X'\geq X_r \geq X_{2\theta}$; (ii)$X_{2\theta}$ and $X_r$ and $\cE_{\mathrm{bar}}$ are all independent of $\cE_{\mathrm{dec}}$ and using Markov's inequality.
-Similarly, (2) follows from Lemma \ref{l:2nd2} and Markov's inequality by setting $C_1=10C$ where $C$ is as in the statement of Lemma \ref{l:2nd2}. \end{proof}
+\begin{proof} Note that (i) follows from Lemma \ref{l:2nd1} by observing that $X'\geq X_r \geq X_{2\theta}$; and $X_{2\theta}$ and $X_r$ and $\cE_{\mathrm{bar}}$ are all independent of $\cE_{\mathrm{dec}}$ and using Markov's inequality.
+Similarly, (ii) follows from Lemma \ref{l:2nd2} and Markov's inequality by setting $C_1=10C$ where $C$ is as in the statement of Lemma \ref{l:2nd2}. \end{proof}